Wirecloud/wirecloud/docs/development/platform/themes.md

 - `_variables.scss`: File defining the values of the variables used in the other SCSS files.
+- `header.scss`: style to use for the header.
 - `modals/base.scss`: contains the style used on all the modals used by WireCloud.
 - `modals/logs.scss`: contains the style used on the log modals.